LoopKit/loopdocs/docs/nightscout/troublehoot.md

 2. Delete your BRIDGE entries within heroku settings.
 Don't delete the rows, just delete the entries within BRIDGE_PASSWORD and BRIDGE_USER_NAME.

 3. Wait 15 minutes and then follow the directions in the blue box below.
+It is important to wait the 15 minutes...the reason you can't login right now is that your Dexcom account has a temporary lock from one of the passwords in step 1 or 2 being incorrect.
+The temporary lock will expire after 10-15 minutes of giving the account login a break from the incorrect logins.
+So, definitely wait or else you'll just keep prolonging the issue.

 !!!info "About your Bridge password and user name"